ongr-io/FilterManagerBundle/Resources/doc/filter/document_value.md

 ## Configuration

- First of Elasticsearch, FilterManager and Router bundles has to be configured.
+ First of Elasticsearch, FilterManager and Router bundles have to be configured.

 ```yaml
  # app/config/config.yml